phelipetls/reportforce/docs/docs/user-guide/usage.md

 !!! note
     This still struggles if the report is huge.
-It's common to hang for a while until it starts to be saved chunk by chunk.
+It's common to hang for a while until it starts to be saved by chunks.

 ## Speeding up